geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

   Unless you save your system as an AMI or transfer the data to another storage service (like S3), you will lose all your data and software.

+.. _s3storage-label:

-9. Store Data on S3
+9. Store data on S3
 -------------------

 S3 is our preferred cloud storage platform due to cost and ease of access.